nameslessjin/Roller-Coaster-Simulator/README.md

 # CSCI 420 Programming Assignment 2: Simulating a Roller Coaster

-Subject             : CSCI420 - Computer Graphics
+Subject             : CSCI420 - Computer Graphics <br>
-Assignment 2        : Simulating a Roller Coaster Author              : Jinsen Wu
+Assignment 2        : Simulating a Roller Coaster <br>
+Author              : Jinsen Wu                   <br>
-USC ID              : 9338292958
+USC ID              : 9338292958                  <br>

 ## Introduction
 In this assignment, we will use Catmull-Rom splines along with OpenGL core profile shader-based lighting and texture mapping to create a roller coaster simulation.
 We will implement two shaders: one for texture mapping (to render the ground), and one for Phong shading (to render the roller coaster rail).
 The simulation will run in a first-person view, allowing the user to "ride" the coaster in an immersive environment.